 Get creative with channels #️⃣

 After a quick Slack poll with our team about their favorite ways to keep in touch, we were surprised by the results: 50% said group chats were their primary form of communication.
 At Poll Everywhere, we encourage our team members to create Slack channels based on their special interests.
-This is a great place for members on different teams to get to know each other and speak on topics they are passionate about.
+This is a great place for members on different teams to get to know each other and speak on topics they are passionate about in smaller group chats.
 Some of our favorite topics for channels include pets, plants, cooking, and music.
 Encourage members of your organization to own their own channels and create bonding activities within the channels.
 This is also a great leadership opportunity for those who don’t typically lead projects or groups.

 Spark a debate with a poll 📊

 Ever wondered who on your team likes pineapple on pizza?
 Or who pronounces GIF as “JIF”?
 Ask your team a fun icebreaker with Poll Everywhere for Slack, a seamless way to take polls and engage your team without leaving the Slack app.
 With the app, you can ask multiple choice or Q&A questions and gather interesting opinions.
-Peak your team’s interest by asking a simple question and watch it turn into an exciting debate in the thread.
+Peak your team’s interest by asking a simple question in the group chat and watch it turn into an exciting debate in the thread.
 For inspiration, check out these 30 fun and fresh icebreakers perfect for engaging your virtual team on Slack.
 Here are a few of our favorites you can copy directly into your Poll Everywhere account:

 - What is your favorite season?